puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 | Windows Server (Server OS) | 2008r2, 2012, 2012r2, 2012r2 Core, and 2016 | x86_64 | MSI |
 | Mac OS X | 10.11, 10.12 | x86_64 | N/A |

-{:.section}
-### Before you begin

-PDK is a stand-alone development kit and does not require a pre-existing installation of Puppet.
-On Linux-based systems, you must enable the repository before you can download and install the package.

-If you used an early release version of PDK, we recommend you uninstall it before installing PDK 1.0.
-Use your platform's package manager to uninstall any PDK versions earlier than 1.0, and then install the updated 1.0 package.

 {:.task}
 ## Enable the PDK repository on Linux